thredded/thredded/README.md

 ## I18n

 Thredded is mostly internationalized.
-It is currently available in English, Brazilian Portuguese, Polish, and Spanish.
+It is currently available in English, Brazilian Portuguese, Polish, Russian, and Spanish.
 We welcome PRs adding support for new languages.

 Here are the steps to ensure the best support for your language if it isn't English: